Designations Congruent with Things: Chapter 17

 “Well, I’m on vacation.”
 Newt tries to smooth his hair down with chopsticks, which works about as well as one might expect.

-Hermann smiles faintly at him and then gives him a disapproving scowl as Newt moves his chopsticks from his hair back to the bowl of wasabi peas.
+Hermann smiles faintly, then gives him a disapproving scowl as Newt moves his chopsticks from his hair back to the bowl of wasabi peas.

 “We should try to chip away at our archetype.
 Should we get a dog, possibly?”
 Newt asks.
 “Because I literally cannot see evil super geniuses having a dog.
 That’s probably correlative rather than causative though.
 Still.”

 “What archetype is it, exactly, that you think you are?”
-Hermann asks, looking vaguely amused.
+Hermann looks amused.

 “Victor Frankenstein.
 Obviously.”
-He finally succeeds in eating a wasabi pea.
-“Who are you?
+Newt finally succeeds in eating a wasabi pea!
+“Who are you?”

 “Frankenstein?
 Congratulations,” Hermann says dryly.